11 Recovery Stocks That Could Get a Vaccine Spark

 But as the pace of vaccination against COVID-19 slowed and the Delta variant emerged, many recovery stocks that were soaring on reopening and economic expansion came tumbling back down.

-Happily, the recovery trade isn't dead just yet, analysts say.
-Indeed, the Food and Drug Administration's full approval on Monday of the COVID-19 vaccine produced by Pfizer (PFE) and BioNTech (BNTX) might be just the catalyst that downtrodden recovery stocks need.
+Happily, the recovery trade is coming back, analysts say.
+Indeed, the Food and Drug Administration's full approval in August of the COVID-19 vaccine produced by Pfizer (PFE) and BioNTech (BNTX) was just the catalyst downtrodden recovery stocks needed.

-It's not just that full approval could spur some vaccine-hesitant individuals to finally get their shots, experts note.
-It also could induce more organizations to require their employees to get vaccinated.
+It's not just that full approval is spurring some vaccine-hesitant individuals to finally get their shots, experts note.
+It's also inducing more organizations to require their employees to get vaccinated.

-Stocks in some of the most cyclical or pandemic-sensitive sectors – such as travel, leisure, hospitality and gaming – are just a few candidates for outperformance should a "recovery trade 2.0" take hold.
+Stocks in some of the most cyclical or pandemic-sensitive sectors – such as travel, leisure, hospitality and gaming – are just a few candidates for outperformance as a "recovery trade 2.0" take holds.